Workshops

 Target audience: children aged 3–6 with their parents

 Kreete Viira teaches children and their families age-appropriate games, singing games and songs.
-We invite children with their parents to attend.
-Later on, you can play these games at home yourself.
+Children are welcome to attend with their parents, so that later on, you can play these games at home yourself.

 Men’s singing group